 I asked award-winning mystery and suspense writer John Lutz his advice on writing mystery and suspense.
 Here’s what he had to say

 About the best thing I did for my writing career was to join local writing groups.
-Each literary society, in its own way taught me about the large and growing publishing industry, and I’ve made friends and found expert helpmates on an otherwise lonely journey.
+Each literary society, in its own way taught me about the large and growing publishing industry,

 The universe of publishing is expanding rapidly.
 As publishers were besieged by ever more hopeful authors, the literary agent came upon the scene to screen, select and help authors prepare their manuscripts for submission to the big publishers.
 The spectrum of publishing includes those big houses, good small presses, predatory vanity presses, and most recently, quality self-publishing.
 We’ll share some insights and expert advice on safe navigation of this complex world.

 When as a new writer you receive a copy your first published book, like your first child, it is a joy to behold.
 It also signals a change in your life and an important milestone in your writing career.
 Most important, it’s a challenge to move on with the next phase of the work.
 But what should the next steps be?